Questions to Ask When Buying an Umbrella

 An umbrella policy should cover all of the people and entities described in the "who is an insured" section of your general liability and commercial auto liability policies.
 Ideally, it will provide broader coverage than your basic policies.

 One important feature to look for is automatic coverage for additional insureds.
 Many umbrellas cover all parties included as additional insureds under your primary policies.
 Others cover specific types of additional insureds such as landlords or vendors.
 Some umbrellas limit coverage to parties for which insurance is required under the terms of a written contract.

 The defense section of the policy should state that the insurer will pay defense costs in addition to (not within) the policy limit.
 This is important since the cost of defending a claim can be substantial.
 If these costs reduce your limit of insurance, you may have little or no coverage left to pay damages.

 An umbrella may exclude some losses that are covered by a primary policy.
-For instance, most umbrellas exclude property damage to premises you rent.
-Likewise, most umbrella exclude obligations imposed on you under an uninsured motorist or no-fault auto law.
+For instance, many umbrellas exclude property damage to premises you rent with no exception for damage by fire.
+Likewise, many umbrellas exclude obligations imposed on you under an uninsured motorist or no-fault auto law.

 Finally, the coverage territory in an umbrella should be broader than that in your basic liability policies.
 Most umbrellas cover occurrences and accidents that take place anywhere in the world.